scheme-requests-for-implementation/srfi-123/srfi-123.md

 operators that work through type-based dynamic dispatch: `(ref object field)` for access and `(set! object field value)` for modification.

+We also define a variant of `ref` that accepts chained field
+arguments: `(ref* object field1 field2 ...)`.

+And define `~` as a synonym to `ref*`, as well as define an SRFI-17 setter for it: `(set! (~ object field1 field2 ...) value)`.

+Note that this makes `(set! object field value)` redundant in the strict sense, since it is served by `(set! (~ object field) value)`.
+We decide to keep this syntax anyhow since it is expected to be a very common use-case, for which the additional parentheses and tilde may as well be saved.

-We believe the overhead involved in this is negligible in most code-bases, and furthermore a programmer can always fall back to the type-specific accessor and modifier procedures in performance-critical sections of code.
+We believe the overhead involved in the dynamic dispatch is negligible in most cases, and furthermore a programmer can always fall back to type-specific accessor and modifier procedures in performance-critical sections of code.